shuoros/coderman/README.md

 - Animation for Sprite
 - Keyboard controller to controlling character movement

+## Install & Run
+Simply clone this repo into your machine and open `index.html` up on your browser.
+(Google Chrome recommended)

 ## Authors
 Coderman is developed by [Soroush Shemshadi](https://github.com/shuoros) and [contributors](CONTRIBUTORS.md).